alexbird-hunterindustries/fizz-buzz-diy-test-runner/presentation/slides/presentation.md

 ---

-# Those Who Support Leaders
+# Those Who Support Builders

 ##### How to put this into practice?